georgiats/georgiats-old-blog/index.md

 ### My posts (both in Greek and English)

-Here you can find a list with available greek sites, that are related to Open Data
+Here you can find a list of greek sites, that are related to Open Data

 <ul class="posts">
   {% for post in site.posts %}